 Wonder what is involved in Khloe Kardashian’s diet?
-Her nutritionist Dr Philip Goglia exclusively reveals what the reality superstar eats day-to-day
+Her nutritionist Dr Philip Goglia exclusively reveals to Healthista what the reality superstar eats day-to-day

-This smoking hot Kardashian sister is famous for motivating others to lose weight on her TV show Revenge Body.
+This smoking hot Kardashian sister, who has just revealed she’s pregnant with a girl, is famous for motivating others to lose weight on her TV show Revenge Body.
 In the show, the reality star helps a group of people lose weight, gain muscle and turn around their lives.
 And she’s somewhat of a pro on the revenge body front.

 For me, my revenge is for everybody who called me fat and ugly